COVID-19 concerns force U.N. to prepare tsunami-hit Tonga relief aid at a distance | Science-Environment

 COVID-19 concerns force U.N. to prepare tsunami-hit Tonga relief aid at a distance

-The United Nations is preparing for distanced relief operations in Tonga to avoid a COVID-19 outbreak in the Pacific island nation that is reeling under the impact of a volcanic eruption and tsunami, an official said on Wednesday.
-All the homes on one of Tonga's small outer islands have been destroyed and three people have so far been confirmed dead, the government said in its first statement https://www.reuters.com/world/significant-damage-reported-tongas-main-island-after-volcanic-eruption-2022-01-17 after Saturday's devastating eruption.
+The United Nations is preparing to carry out relief operations for Tonga at a distance to avoid a COVID-19 outbreak in the Pacific island nation reeling from a volcanic eruption and tsunami, an official said on Wednesday.
+All the homes on one of Tonga's small outer islands have been destroyed and three people have died, the government said in its first statement https://www.reuters.com/world/significant-damage-reported-tongas-main-island-after-volcanic-eruption-2022-01-17 after Saturday's devastating eruption which it called "an unprecedented disaster".

-All the homes on one of Tonga's small outer islands have been destroyed and three people have so far been confirmed dead, the government said in its first statement https://www.reuters.com/world/significant-damage-reported-tongas-main-island-after-volcanic-eruption-2022-01-17 after Saturday's devastating eruption.
+All the homes on one of Tonga's small outer islands have been destroyed and three people have died, the government said in its first statement https://www.reuters.com/world/significant-damage-reported-tongas-main-island-after-volcanic-eruption-2022-01-17 after Saturday's devastating eruption which it called "an unprecedented disaster".
 With communications https://www.reuters.com/markets/funds/undersea-cable-fault-could-cut-off-tonga-rest-world-weeks-2022-01-18 badly hampered by the severing of an undersea cable, information on the scale of the devastation so far has mostly come from reconnaissance aircraft.

 Fiji-based United Nations co-ordinator Jonathan Veitch said in a media briefing that the agency will conduct most operations remotely, and may not send personnel to the island.
 "We believe that we will be able to send flights with supplies.
 We're not sure that we can send flights with personnel and the reason for this is that Tonga has a very strict COVID-free policy," Veitch said.